RobSalazar/Project-4/README.md

            <p><img src="images/clustered_scatter.PNG" /> </p>
 </details>

-The Resoning for the class to have less clusters than the spectral type is because there are far less classes than there are spectral types.
+The Reasoning for the class to have less clusters than the spectral type is because there are far fewer classes than there are spectral types.

 <img src="images/acc_plot.PNG" width="325"/> <img src="images/loss_plot.PNG" width="325"/>